icolomina/symfony-soroban-example/README.md

 ```shell
 soroban contract build
 ```
-This command creates the contract wasm file on the folder
+This command creates the contract wasm file on the folder *target/wasm32-unknown-unknown/release*.
+You don't have to move the wasm file to any folder.
+The project will search and get wasm file contents for you.

+### The token